-Early identification of those at risk opens the door for life-saving intervention.
+Early identification of those at risk allows life-saving intervention.

-The number of school-age children and adolescents hospitalized for suicidal thoughts or attempts has more than doubled since 2008, according to a Vanderbilt-led study published in Pediatrics.
+The trend goes back further than 2019, however.
+In 2015, a Vanderbilt-led study published in Pediatrics found that The number of school-age children and adolescents hospitalized for suicidal thoughts or attempts had more than doubled since 2008, according to a Vanderbilt-led study published in Pediatrics.
 The study, “Hospitalization for Suicide Ideation or Attempt,” looked at trends in emergency room and inpatient encounters for suicide ideation and attempts in children ages 5 to 17 years at U.S. children’s hospitals from 2008 to 2015.

-These statistics, and more reported since, underscore the need for early identification of those at risk so they can get the life-saving help they need.
-Recognition of early warning signs that indicate someone is suicidal can help.
+These statistics and more underscore the need for early identification of children at risk of suicide, so they can get the life-saving help they need.
+Recognizing early warning signs can help.

 “One important thing to highlight is the profound impact of social media and digital environments on adolescent and teen mental health,” said Dr. Althea Wroblewski, a pediatric psychiatrist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “I encourage parents to monitor their child’s social media accounts and to consider downloading parental monitoring apps that can alert them to red flags such as suicidal statements.”